-Best Immersion: Braun MQ5000 Multiquick Vario Hand Immersion Blender
+Braun MQ5000 Multiquick Vario Hand Immersion Blender

 Don’t forget about the humble immersion blender!
 It’s just the thing for those quick little blending jobs, but they can all too often be slow, hard to maneuver, or hard to grip.
 That’s why we like the Braun MultiQuick Vario Hand Blender, which is both easy to use and to grip.

-Measuring 10.4 inches in height, this 400-watt blender comes with a 20-ounce blending cup and 21 speeds for any kitchen project you have to throw at it.
+This 400-watt blender comes with a 20-ounce blending cup and 21 speeds for any kitchen project you have to throw at it.
 Plus, there’s a turbo speed for when you’re in a hurry or need an extra boost of power.
 It may not change your life, but it will get the job done with zero headaches.
 And, isn’t that what we all want from our immersion blenders?